-Learners Guild is a 10 month, full-time full-stack web development learning collective with no upfront tuition cost in Oakland, CA. Learners Guild is a creative learning environment that uses the principles of cognitive apprenticeship to design a system for effective software development skills training.
+Learners Guild is a 10-month, full-time full-stack web development learning collective with no upfront tuition cost in Oakland, CA. Learners Guild is a creative learning environment that uses the principles of cognitive apprenticeship to design a system for effective software development skills training.
 Nearly all learning takes place in team projects, much in the way that actual software applications are built.
 Therefore, there are no teachers telling students what to study.
 Instead of many students learning only from one person, every learner is learning from others and, in turn, passing on their skills and knowledge.

 At Learners Guild, a new cohort joins every 10 weeks so there is always a dynamic range of skills and experience in the room that students should use to their advantage.
-The learning system helps students to choose projects and goals that are both relevant and challenging, so that students are working on interesting problems that push them into "Proximal Zone of Development".
+The learning system helps students to choose projects and goals that are both relevant and challenging so that students are working on interesting problems that push them into "Proximal Zone of Development".
 Students do not pay tuition until they have secured job placement.

 Recent Learners Guild News

 - 2018 End of Year Coding Bootcamp Podcast